roymoran/flask/src/app/persistence/README.md

 For the --autogenerate flag to work, each individual entity must be imported into [env.py](./migrations/env.py).
 Otherwise an empty migration is generated and you must fill in the details.
 ## Migration Commands
+If application is running in docker container prepend commands with `docker exec -it flask-app`
 ```bash
 # from repo root
 # create new migration